-- a.
-Upfront fees payments on the concession contracts; - b.
-The cost of port infrastructure constructed and port equipment purchased, which are not recognized as property and equipment of the Group but as intangible asset; and - c.
+- Upfront fees payments on the concession contracts; - b.
+The cost of port infrastructure constructed and port equipment purchased, which are not recognized as property and equipment of the Group but as intangible asset received as consideration for such cost; and - c.
 Future fixed government share considerations in exchange for license or right.
 Fixed government share are recognized at present value using the discount rate at the inception date with a corresponding liability recognized.
 Interest on the unwinding of discount of the liability and foreign exchange differences arising from translations are recognized in profit or loss.